CraftAcademyLabs/ca_course/react_bmi.md

 export default DisplayResult
 ```
+## Wrap up

 At this point you should have a fully functional but unstyled BMI Calculator.
-This is a good opportunity for you to enhance your styling skills within a react application.
+This is a good opportunity for you to do enhance your styling skills within a react application.